 Transfer work will not be evaluated by Admissions for certificates nor will these courses or credits be added to the student’s record or degree audit by Admissions.

 The administrative home of the certificate sets the number of transfer credits accepted for a certificate.
-The College recommends that transfer credit should be limited to 3 s.h. as is the case for minors.
+The College recommends that transfer credit should be limited to 6 s.h.

 Transcripts and Transfer GPAs Once Admitted

 A student will submit the initial transcript showing that the required admission GPA is met according to the type of admission status sought (such as a non-degree seeking student in high school which requires the 3.50).

 A student concurrently enrolled as an undergraduate in another institution of higher education will not be asked to send transcripts each year or semester to verify this GPA.
 The GPA at the time of admission will suffice except for those students also currently in high school.

 High school students will continue to send transcripts and be held to the high school student standard to allow continuing enrollment in UI and CLAS as is now the practice.

 Standards for Awarding a Certificate

 Students must earn a 2.00 in all UI certificate classes and a 2.00 in all UI classes to be awarded a certificate.